entropic-dev/entropic/docs/RFCs/001-manifest-toml.md

 - `[dependencies]` - these are the packages that are required to run this package.
 They will be installed automatically when this package is required by another package, or when you specifically install the dependencies for this package manually.
 - `[devDependencies]` - these are packages that are required to develop this package.
 They will be installed only when you install the dependencies for this package manually.
 If a package depends on the current package, they will **NOT** be installed as part of that dependency graph.
-- `[peerDependencies]` - these packages are rqeuired to run this package, however, they will not be installed and should be additionally depended on or installed by either the parent package or along side this package for development.
+- `[peerDependencies]` - these packages are required to run this package, however, they will not be installed and should be additionally depended on or installed by either the parent package or along side this package for development.
 - `[optionalDependencies]` - these packages are not required to run this software, but may provide additional options or features in this package.
 They must be required or installed by the parent package or along side this package for development.

 ### Example [TK].toml